oualidrouabah/poultry-disease-detection/README.md

 1. Open the application on your mobile device.
 2. Take a picture of the poultry fecal matter or upload an existing image.
-3. Click the "Analyze" button to get the results.
 4. View the diagnosis and suggested actions.

 ## Contributing